ana-lam/expenv-ent/introduction_june_jordan.md

 in the comprehensive impact of every Where, of any place.”
 For Jordan, place was an important determinator that dictated the lived lives of its inhabitants.
-Jordan thus set out to imagine a new space and place for Harlem residents – one where residents control their own quality of life – with a worried eye to the history of urban renewal as the removal of Black people from neighborhoods through eviction and the higher rents effectuated by redevelopment.
+Jordan thus set out to imagine a new space and place for Harlem residents – one where residents control their own quality of life – keeping a worried eye to the history of urban renewal as the removal of Black people from neighborhoods.
 “Skyrise for Harlem” was an architectural vision to intervene in the structures and systems that neglected and negatively affected the livelihoods of Harlem residents.
-Jordan, as writer activist, created a future imaginative that could capture what Rob Nixon robustly explicates through the term “slow violence.”
+Jordan, as writer activist, created a future imaginative that could lead us out of what Rob Nixon robustly explicates through the term “slow violence.”

 Though Jordan eyed the future, with “Skyrise for Harlem,” the violence that